GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 The alleviation of DPDR almost universally is accompanied with a much broader capacity for emotion and emotional regulation.
 Emotions become somewhat more controllable and suppressible, less likely to overwhelm on the spot. *Please note: suppressing emotions is a very quick way to develop trauma.*

 However, the ability to express them may become reduced.
 Some people lose the ability to cry after starting on testosterone, but this is *not* a universal experience and may be tied into how strong your T dose is.
 The reasons behind this aren't well known, although some studies have found that androgens alter function in parts of the brain connected to emotional processing.
 If you do lose the ability to cry, it may return in time as your brain becomes more acclimated and you come out of second puberty.
+Therapy may also help provide you with techniques to cry in a healthy manner.

 {!{ <div class="gutter flex" style="justify-content: flex-end">{{import '~/tweet' ids=[
   '1374060995778318347'